xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Users.rst

       ou=people,dc=example,dc=com

-- **Filter:** is used to precise which LDAP attribute contain the username of your users.
+- **Filter:** is used to precise which LDAP attribute contains the username of your users.

-  Example: ``(uid={USERNAME})`` uid is the most common attribute used to keep the username in LDAP but if you are in an Active directory, the field where the username is stored is usually ``sAMAccountName`` instead.
+  Example: ``(uid={USERNAME})`` uid is the most common attribute used to keep the username in LDAP but if you are in Active Directory, the field where the username is stored is usually ``sAMAccountName`` instead.

   You will also be able to add restrictions that allow you to exclude user from specific properties.
 The syntax used in this field is the standard LDAP search syntax.